HIGH SPEED MACHINING OF DIES AND MOLDS (REVISITED)2011-03-02 - By Ron Field, Millstar

 I don't think programming is more difficult for HSM, just more time consuming.
 The programmer needs to do more thinking up front to develop the proper strategy.
 Once the strategy has been determined, the features of today's CAD/CAM software make it relatively easy to generate the appropriate tool paths.
 Techniques typically used in HSM have long been possible with many programming systems, but now those technologies are easier to use.
 The technique that should be used the most, particularly on three-axis machines, is "Z-level" machining.
 This approach slices the part into incremental levels and machines each level in turn.
 Most milling CAD/CAM systems do this very well.

 For steels, the drop between Z levels should not be more than 10 percent of the diameter of the cutter.
 (Your cutting tool supplier should have charts for the different materials and hardness ranges that are recommended for HSM with their tools.)
 The most difficult part of each level is the initial engagement into the material.
 The two best engagement methods are "ramping" and "helical."
 Both methods are used to minimize shock to the cutter as it enters the material.
-During roughing, the angle of engagement for either the ramping or helical method should range from 1 to 3 degrees for a smooth entry into the material.
+During roughing, the angle of engagement for either the ramping or helical method should range from 1 to 3 degrees for a smooth entry into the replica watches online material.

 Fast In The Curves